- Search The Registry

 - My Account

 William Ferguson "Fergie" Reid was born in Richmond, VA., the son of dentist Leon Reid and his wife.
-He grew up in a house next door to banker and activist Maggie L. Walker at 110 Leigh Street in Richmond's Jackson Ward.
-In 1941 Reid graduated from Armstrong High Schooland in 1946 he received his bachelor's degree from Virginia Union University.
-He earned his medical degree from Howard University, and served his internship and residency as a surgeon in St. Louis, Missouri.
+He grew up in a house next door to the banker and activist Maggie L. Walker at 110 Leigh Street in Richmond's Jackson Ward.
+In 1941 Reid graduated from Armstrong High School, and in 1946 he received his bachelor's degree from Virginia Union University.
+He earned his medical degree from Howard University and served his internship and residency as a surgeon in St. Louis, Missouri.

-In 1968, Reid became the first Black elected to the Virginia Assembly since the days of Reconstruction.
+In 1968, Reid became the first Black elected to the Virginia Assembly since Reconstruction.
 He won re-election twice and replaced segregationist T. Coleman Andrews Jr., who would support the presidential candidacy of George C. Wallace of Alabama.
 Reid would serve three terms.
-Although Reid was the only Black in the General Assembly when he took office in 1968, in 2000 there were fifteen.
-After his final term as delegate ended, he accepted a position as regional medical officer with the U.S. State Department, Reid and his wife eventually moved to Chevy Chase, Maryland.
-Both their daughters and son (William Ferguson Reid Jr.) became physicians, with the daughters practicing in Maryland and New Jersey and their son in California.
+Although Reid was the only Black in the General Assembly when he took office in 1968, in 2000, there were fifteen.
+After his final term as delegate ended, he accepted a position as a regional medical officer with the U.S. State Department.
+Reid and his wife eventually moved to Chevy Chase, Maryland.
+Their daughters and son (William Ferguson Reid Jr.) became physicians, with the daughters practicing in Maryland and New Jersey and their son in California.

-Reid is active in his Episcopal Church and the Salvation Army, as well as with Omega Psi Phi and became a 32nd degree Mason.
-His activism then continued from a distance, as the Crusade for Voters helped win a Black majority on Richmond's City Council and elected the city's first Black mayor in 1977.
+Reid is active in his Episcopal Church and the Salvation Army, as well as with Omega Psi Phi. and became a 32nd-degree Mason.
+His activism continued from a distance, as the Crusade for Voters helped win a Black majority on Richmond's City Council and elected the city's first Black mayor in 1977.
 In honor of Reid's 90th birthday, in 2015 in Chesterfield County, Virginia, the 90 for 90 voter registration goal based on door-to-door volunteer canvassing began.
 The 90 for 90 voter outreach programs spread throughout the Commonwealth of Virginia and beyond.